tcguo/ios-bsdiff/README.md

 # bsdiff
-This project is a copy of Colin Percival's binary diff/patch with an Xcode project.
+This project is a copy of Colin Percival's[ binary diff/patch](http://www.daemonology.net/bsdiff/) with an Xcode project.
 The project includes a new nsdata category, which performs a binary search and replace.
-#test
->fsf